Lavender fields in Brihuega, Spain! Crazy right? Turns out you don’t have to go all the way to France to check lavender fields out.

 Who doesn’t want to go to a lavender field? 🙂 Today we’re going to be talking all about Brihuega’s Lavender fields.

 We all love a good find and the regions surrounding Madrid have no shortage of that.

-During this time where everybody is scared of going anywhere far, now’s the time to get creative in whatever country you are in.
+During this time when everybody is scared of going anywhere far, now’s the time to get creative in whatever country you are in.

-With staying local more than usual, creativity and research are what’s leading me to new places.
+With staying local more than usual, creativity and research are what are leading me to new places.
 Viva, Google!

 There’s plenty to see, everywhere.
 Get ready for 2021 and start planning your trip to the lavender fields in Brihuega next summer.

 Tip: if you are planning a trip to Guadalajara, make sure to make a stop in Madrid, the Spanish capital.
 It’s insanely beautiful and you have to check out the parks in Madrid.